Economic history of China before 1912: Qing international trade

 The East India Company's discovery that the prices and duties at Ningbo were both much lower than those at Guangzhou prompted them to begin shifting their trade north in 1755.
 Following the Qianlong Emperor's failed attempt to discourage this through higher fees, he declared in the winter of 1757 that – effective the next year – a single ghetto southwest of Guangzhou (then romanized as "Canton") was to be the only Chinese port permitted to Western traders, beginning the Canton System.
 Under this system, a guild of approved and bonded Chinese merchants monopolized China's foreign export trade in exchange for ensuring their foreign partners' good behavior and payment of taxes.
-Myers and Wang have concluded that, regardless of these restrictions, that trade between China and Europe grew at an average annual rate of 4% between 1719 and 1806, doubling the volume of trade every 18 years.
+Myers and Wang have concluded that, regardless of these restrictions, trade between China and Europe grew at an average annual rate of 4% between 1719 and 1806, doubling the volume of trade every 18 years.
 This helped China's interior markets and its coastal city ports, providing additional demand for domestic products.
-Guangzhou in particular saw the growth of specialty export porcelain and export artwork designed to cater to the interests of the European factors.
-Some members of Guangzhou's Cohong were counted among the richest men in the world; Howqua personally contributed a third of China's entire reparations due after the First Opium War.
-The policy also normalized Guangzhou's tax base and inflow of foreign silver, which persisted as one of the biggest imports from the outside.
-Due to its incessant need in the economy, silver had become a resource of national importance.
-By restricting imports mostly to bullion, however, it created strong pressure on the British – for whom tea had become the national drink over the course of the 18th century – to find any means possible to adjust the balance of trade.
-After several embassies failed to persuade the Chinese to expand legal trade, a refusal traditionally credited to Macartney and others' refusal to kowtow or observe other niceties of Chinese protocol, the solution turned out to be smuggled Indian opium.
-It is estimated that between 1821 and 1840, as much as one-fifth of the silver circulating in China was used to purchase opium.
+Guangzhou in particular saw the growth in trade of specialty export porcelain and export artwork designed to cater to the interests of the European factors.
+Some members of Guangzhou's Cohong were counted among the richest men in the world; Howqua personally contributed a third of China's entire reparations due after the First Opium War of 1839-1842.
+The policy also normalized Guangzhou's tax base and the inflow of foreign silver, which persisted as one of the biggest imports from the outside.
+Due to the incessant need for silver in the Qing economy, the metal had become a resource of national importance.
+However, restricting imports mostly to bullion exerted strong pressure on the British – for whom tea had become the national drink over the course of the 18th century – to find any means possible to adjust the Anglo-Chinese balance of trade.
+After several embassies failed to persuade the Chinese to expand legal trade, a refusal traditionally credited the refusal of the Macartney Embassy of 1793 and of others to kowtow or to observe other niceties of Chinese protocol, the solution turned out to be smuggled Indian opium.
+Estimates suggest that between 1821 and 1840, as much as one-fifth of the silver circulating in China was used to purchase opium.

-According to Li Xiantang, silver imports made China richer, but it did not open up opportunities of the sort the that the industrial revolution was opening in Britain and western Europe.
+According to Li Xiantang, silver imports made China richer, but it did not open up opportunities of the sort that the Industrial Revolution was opening in Britain and western Europe.
 Instead, China slipped into the "pitfall of high equilibrium" due to excessive consumption of resources.
 Xiantang argues: